 These out-of-the-box tools come with prebuilt general use cases that you can tailor with custom code where you need to.
 Drag-and-drop interfaces make it quick for developers – and, for no-code software, easy for non-coders – to create workflows and automate actions.
-These tools still need to be set up and maintained properly – and that requires technical knowledge – but from then on, what once took weeks and months can now take days, hours or even minutes.
+These tools still need to be set up and maintained properly – and that requires technical knowledge – but from then on, what once took weeks and months can now take days and hours instead.

 In the last year, $2.2 billion has been invested into companies building automation solutions.
 Innovative ‘integration’ platforms like Integromat and Zapier allow organisations to integrate best-in-class tools with other software to develop products swiftly, cutting time to market and saving money.
 If there ever has been a case of ‘software eating the world’ (the famous article by Marc Andreessen) it is surely now – with low-code and no-code being one of the main catalysts.